vladsolovyev/fairseq_summarization/summarization_scripts/README.md

 ### Configuration explanation
 - An idea of residual connections drop is described in the [paper](https://aclanthology.org/2021.acl-long.101.pdf).
 An example is [here](https://github.com/dannigt/fairseq/tree/master/examples/residual_drop)
-- Parameters freezing of the first 6 layers allows the use of transfer learning from the pretrained mBart model and not to over-fit to specific language.
+- Freezing the parameters of the first 6 layers enables the utilization of transfer learning from the pretrained mBart model, while preventing overfitting to specific languages.
-- Adversarial loss implementation leads to better language-independent representations and better zero-shot cross-lingual summarization.
-An idea is taken from the [first](https://arxiv.org/pdf/2211.01292.pdf) and the [second](https://arxiv.org/pdf/1903.07091.pdf) papers.
-An implementation is partly copied and adopted from [here](https://github.com/dannigt/fairseq/tree/master/examples/adapter_transformer)
+- The implementation of an adversarial loss contributes to the improvement of language-independent representations and enhances zero-shot cross-lingual summarization.
+The idea behind this approach is derived from both the [first](https://arxiv.org/pdf/2211.01292.pdf) and the [second](https://arxiv.org/pdf/1903.07091.pdf) papers, while the implementation itself is partially copied and adapted from [here](https://github.com/dannigt/fairseq/tree/master/examples/adapter_transformer).
-- Language embeddings for an encoder output can help to output an expected language.
-I just add embeddings to encoder outputs.
+- Adding language embeddings to the encoder outputs can assist in generating the desired language in the output.